 If it’s your spouse that is dealing with addiction, you may feel that everything is coming down on you.
 You may think that you are protecting the kids and that they know very little, but this is hardly the way it works.
 Understand the impact that addiction has on the family unit, and don’t downplay the way your children may be feeling, even if you go through great lengths to protect them.
 Talking to a counselor can help you sort through your own emotions.

 Children of addicts tend to think that they are to blame for the problems at home.
 These feelings aren’t helped when one or both parents say or do things when they’re under the influence.
 Explain how addiction changes the brain and takes control of the person.
 Your children are not to blame for the problems that exist at home and the things their parent says when intoxicated.

 Offer Ongoing Support

 Now is a good time to join a support group and take advantage of the many resources that are offered to the families of addicts.
-Becoming a parent does not erase addiction.
+Becoming a parent does not erase an addiction.
 Nar-Anon.org is a 12-step program for the families and friends of addicts.
-You may also find information at learn2cope.org, addictionsandrecovery.org and projectknow.com.
+You may also find information at learn2cope.org, addictionsandrecovery.org, and projectknow.com.
 This is just the beginning.
-Many programs, online forums and local self-help groups are available for families in your position.
+Many programs, online forums, and local self-help groups are available for families in your position.
 Help is never far away.